charandevreddy/GPAcalcy/README.md

 # GPAcalcy
-You can calculate yiur semester GPA through this if you college doesn't provide you with GPA like my college ;-;
+You can calculate your semester GPA through this if your college doesn't provide you with a GPA like my college;-;

-**It's in the scale of 10**
+**It's in a scale of 10**